 • Mark your seed plantings!
 Use plastic knives as markers, and write seed names with a Garden Permanent Marker Pen.

 • Water in well and keep moist until they have germinated, which can be 4 – 30 days depending on your conditions.
 Covering with a Floating Row Cover for 10-14 days after planting will enhance germination greatly.
-This cover helps to retain soil moisture, protects from the hot sun and drying winds, and it keeps rabbits, squirrels and other pests at bay.
+This cover helps to retain soil moisture, protects from the hot sun and drying winds, and keeps rabbits, squirrels, and other pests at bay.

 • Once a week push back the row cover and remove any sizable weeds by hand, and run a Hand Hoe or stand-up Garden Hoe over the entire area except where the seeds are planted.
 This will eliminate any germinating weed seedlings.

 • Once a week until winter comes, water with an Organic Liquid Fertilizer according to directions.

 • When the plants reach 4-8″ tall, remove the row cover, weed, and thin to the recommended spacing.
 Mulch with any organic mulch such as but not limited to: bark, shredded leaves, or pine straw.
 We apply mulch deeply to prevent weed growth.
 If mulch settles, top off as needed.